mubix/shellshocker-pocs/README.md

-Shellshocker - Repository of CVE 2014-6271 Proof of Concept Code
+Shellshocker - Repository of "Shellshock" Proof of Concept Code
 =================

 Collection of Proof of Concepts and Potential Targets for #ShellShocker